Information on who we are

 We have appointed a data protection officer to oversee compliance with this Data Protection Policy.
 If you have any questions about this Data Protection Policy or how we handle your personal information, please contact Data Protection Officer at Kerry Global Technology & Innovation Centre, Millennium Park, Naas, Co.
 Kildare, Ireland or by emailing to email@example.com.

 The kind of information we hold about you

 Personal data means any information about an individual from which that person can be identified.
 It does not include anonymous data i.e. data from which you cannot be identified.

 There are special categories of more sensitive personal data which require a higher level of protection.

-When you avail of our services or purchase our products, we may collect, store, and use the following categories of personal data about you:
+When you avail of our services or purchase products from Kerry Group, we may collect, store, and use the following categories of personal data about you:

 How is your personal information collected?